merttalug/DrawWithStars/README.md

 # DrawWithStars
- Programs that assign the numbers they receive as input from users as the number of raws and draw pine and diamond with the "*" variable.
+ Programs that assign the numbers they receive as input from users as the number of raws and draw pine, inverted triangle and diamond with the "*" variable.

 ```